 Putting the success and the interests of our students first guided our every response to the pandemic.
 Our universities transitioned 200,000 credit hours of classroom instruction to distance modalities over the spring break holiday, processed Room and Board refunds and CARES act payments in a matter of days, kept students employed in federal work study positions through the end of the semester, and provided academic accommodations to help students through unavoidable learning disruptions.
+This quick action and concern for students paid off with a higher spring semester persistence rate -- 98.5% of the students who started with us in January stayed enrolled through the end of the term -- than the prior year.

-This The University of Maine System also partnered with the Maine Emergency Management Agency to support the state's response to the public health crisis, deploying our resources, facilities, and talent to assist our communities and neighbors.
+The University of Maine System also partnered with the Maine Emergency Management Agency to support the state's response to the public health crisis, deploying our resources, facilities, and talent to assist our communities and neighbors.
 A few of the many university contributions included identifying nursing students and faculty volunteers for pandemic surge staffing in healthcare and long term care facilities, producing materials like hospital-grade sanitizer, hosting homeless shelters, and establishing hundreds of study-from-the-car hotspots around the state to help K-12 students get access to the internet.